Signalen/signalen.org/index.md

 # Signalen

 Signalen software helps cities receive, manage and solve nuisance reports.
-Signalen is open source and therefor free for others to use.
+Signalen is open source and therefore free for others to use.

 ## How it works